The Safest and Most Dangerous Places in Hunting Valley, OH: Crime Maps and Statistics

 Is Hunting Valley, OH Safe?

-The B grade indicates that the rate of crime is slightly lower than that of the average US city.
-Hunting Valley ranks in the 64th percentile for safety, meaning it is safer than 64% of cities but less safe than 36%.
-This analysis applies only to Hunting Valley's official city boundaries.
+The B overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Hunting Valley's combined rate is slightly lower than the norm.
+Hunting Valley sits in the 64th percentile, ahead of 64% of cities and behind 36%.
+The grade covers only Hunting Valley's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Hunting Valley is 19.82 per 1,000 residents in the typical year.
-Hunting Valley Residents generally consider the east part of the city to be the safest.
-Your chance of being a victim of crime in Hunting Valley varies by neighborhood - ranging from 1 in 43 in the northwest neighborhoods to 1 in 100 in the east.
+The overall crime rate in Hunting Valley is 19.82 per 1,000 residents in a typical year.
+Residents generally consider the east part of the city the safest.
+Your chance of being a victim ranges from 1 in 43 in the northwest neighborhoods to 1 in 100 in the east.

-When looking at total crime counts (rather than per capita rates), the west parts of Hunting Valley, OH see the most incidents - about 8 per year.
-In contrast, the south part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the west parts of Hunting Valley, OH report the most crime, about 8 cases per year.
+The south part reports the fewest, around 0 per year.

 The Cost of Crime™ in Hunting Valley, OH

-The total projected cost of crime in Hunting Valley for 2025 is $257,465.
-This translates to approximately $314 per resident and $830 per household.
-On average, crime-related costs account for 0.3% of the median household income in Hunting Valley.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Hunting Valley for 2025 is $257,465, about $314 per resident and $830 per household.
+That equals 0.3% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.9%